Corporate Responsibility

 An end to coal

 Special scenario analyses help to estimate how climate change will affect the frequency and size of losses and, therefore, the insurance business in different sectors.
 The medium and long-term effects of climate change are also examined in the “Own Risk and Solvency Assessment” (ORSA), a periodic analysis of a company’s own risk situation and capital adequacy (solvency).
 The main focus is on potential extreme weather events, such as flooding, storms and severe weather with hail, but also earthquakes are considered.
 Current scientific studies are used to analyse the possible effects of global warming of 1.5°C, 2.0°C and 3.0°C above pre-industrial levels.
 Natural disasters and their effects are modelled with the help of external experts.
 The risk models used are constantly improved based on new data and findings, such as newly built flood protection measures.
-VIG Insurance Group is using its increased underwriting knowledge to purchase reinsurance for the risks it assumes.
+VIG is using its increased underwriting knowledge to purchase reinsurance for the risks it assumes.

 Recommendations for reducing risk for corporate and large customers